 9. Memento (2000)

-A man keeps forgetting his recent memories due to an accident, needs to kill the men responsible for his wife’s death and his current state.
+A man keeps forgetting his recent memories due to an accident, and needs to kill the men responsible for his wife’s death and his current state.
 The only clues are tattooed on his body.
-The viewer goes through the same emotion as the protagonist, albeit in a little differently.
-The sequences in colour tells the story in a forward progressing manner, whereas the black and white sequence depict the past.
-Wait, did I tell you, the visuals are interspersed?
+The viewer goes through the same emotion as the protagonist, albeit a little differently.
+The sequences in color tell the story in a forward progressing manner, whereas the black and white sequences depict the past.
+Wait, did I tell you the visuals are interspersed?
 A brilliant Christopher Nolan, a unique way of storytelling and the looming suspense of catching the real killer- That’s Memento!

 Read More: Best Afterlife Movies of All Time

 8. Rope (1948)

 A perfect crime is a work of art.
 To prove this, two young men strangle one of their friends and then hide the body in an antique wooden case.
 In the evening, they invite the victim’s relatives for a party and incidentally use the wooden case as the focal point of their discussion i.e. The Art Of Murder.
-Alfred Hitchcock’s experiment probably didn’t work at the time when it was released, but it remains as one of the boldest decisions of his life to have come up with a story of such macabre, yet intellectually inducing.
+Alfred Hitchcock’s experiment probably didn’t work at the time when it was released, but it remains one of the boldest decisions of his life to have come up with a story of such macabre yet intellectually inducing.

 Read More: Best Revenge Movies of All Time